Aequivinius/python-ontogene/README.md

 	* export function
 		* including a tsv format
 	* check positions
+	* make sure dictionary is loaded correctly, there seems to be too little entries
 	* find entries like 'protein'.
 Because the internal representation of the NEs to be found is a dictionary with the first word of the NE to be found as key; this leads to some entries having a huge list of potential NEs pointed to by a single first word.
 We can possibly find more efficient solutions to deal with this; possibly trees.

 * parsing